 Vascular Health Care

 Thirty percent of the population may unknowingly have significant vascular disease.
-One in every 20 Americans older the age 50 has Peripheral Vascular Disease (PAD).
+One in every 20 Americans older the age 50 has Peripheral Vascular Disease (PVD).

 At Baptist Health Care our team of vascular surgeons is highly experienced in providing expert advanced vascular surgery for many complicated arterial and venous disorders.
 This requires knowledge and experience with both minimally invasive modalities of treating vascular disease as well as conventional open procedures.
 Our realm of expertise includes treatment of carotid disease, upper and lower extremity occlusive disease, dialysis access procedures, open and endovascular treatment of aneurysms, and many minimally invasive techniques.